Cost-sensitive Selection of Variables by Ensemble of Model Sequences: Algorithm for model sequences search under a budget

 \subsection{Generating multiple model sequences}

-Finding a subset of variables so that they collectively achieve a good predictive accuracy is a challenging problem.
-The major difficulty lies in the fact that it is a discrete optimization problem.
-Clearly the problem becomes more difficult when incorporating a budget constraint on the total cost of selected variables. \\ \\ As mentioned in Section~\ref{section:Intro}, our overall strategy is to efficiently explore a large, or most promising, portion of the solution space.
-This is implemented by visiting multiple model sequences, with each having the potential of finding a `near' optimal solution.
-Such model sequences are typically greedy in nature, and used alone in the practice of variable selection.
-As the resulting model sequences are often a nested sequence of models (i.e., the set of variables in a model is a subset of that of preceding models in the sequence), they can all be constructed efficiently.
-Here, we consider four different ways of generating model sequences, including following the $L_1$-regularization path, selecting variables by their importance, selecting variables by their cost, and sampling according to a tradeoff between cost and variable importance.
-Other ways of generating model sequences, such as forward stagewise variable selection, can also be considered.
-We will discuss each of the four different ways in the sequel.
+We consider four different ways of generating model sequences, including following the $L_1$-regularization path, selecting variables by their importance, selecting variables by their costs, and sampling according to a tradeoff between cost and variable importance.
+Other ways of generating model sequences, such as forward or backward stagewise variable selection, can also be considered.
+We will discuss each of the four different model sequence generation procedures in the sequel.